ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   This is the name of the Instance when it is saved so you can access it through a Query.
-See also [How to Report on App Data](/developers/user-guide/product-guide/advanced-features/data-storage-management/how-to-report-on-app-data/) .
+See also <a href="/developers/user-guide/product-guide/advanced-features/data-storage-management/how-to-report-on-app-data/">How to Report on App Data</a> .

 </td>
 </tr>